vectara/vectara-docs/www/docs/admin-apis/create-corpus.md

 ```
 message FilterAttribute {
+  // Name of the field, as seen in metadata.
-  string name = 5;                     // Name, as seen in metadata
+  string name = 5;
+  // An optional description.
-  string description = 10;             // Optional description
+  string description = 10;
-  bool indexed = 15;                   // Index for maximum query speed.
+  // Whether the field is indexed for maximum query speed.
+  bool indexed = 15;
+  // The data type of the attribute.
-  FilterAttributeType type = 20;       // Type of the attribute
+  FilterAttributeType type = 20;
+  // Whether the attribute lives at the document or part level.
-  FilterAttributeLevel level = 25;     // Document or part level?
+  FilterAttributeLevel level = 25;
 }

 enum FilterAttributeType {